World Fair Trade Tartan

 April 2018 the World Fair Trade Tartan Clan head to New York for the 20th NYC Tartan Day Parade

 The team behind World Fair Trade Tartan were so proud & honoured to participate in the 20th New York Tartan Week Parade as a World Fair Trade Tartan Clan, with World Fair Trade Piper & Scotland’s most recognised female piper, Louise Marshall piping & leading our clan, representing and supporting Scotland as a Fair Trade Nation and World Fair Trade Organisation members around the globe.
+View Film Here

 This campaign has also been recognised by the Scottish Fair Trade Forum with the Campaign of the Year Award 2017, shared with Fair Trade Scotland, Scotland’s only WFTO GS member, and fully committed to working with other GS members.
 Fair Trade Scotland are now partnering with Villageworks, a WFTO in Cambodia, presently weaving the tartan into a wonderful range of World Fair Trade Tartan accessories, such as bags, scarves, ties, scrunchies etc.

 Through the tartan we aim to connect with many WFTO projects around the globe, to weave the tartan and make into a range of accessories which can then be brought to market and eventually sold not just in the UK, but in US, Canada, Australia and everywhere in between.

 Working collaboratively, we also aim to bring more awareness of weaving the tartan in Scotland, sharing these resources with other nations and the products to profit Fair Trade members and organisations around the globe.

 Tartan is a popular design and with no end to the types of products that can be woven, using wool, cotton, silk, into accessories to support Fair Trade weavers across the globe.